 Gut health hacks don't stop at the food you eat though—keeping a check on your lifestyle and mental health makes the list too.

 1. Avoid processed foods, sugar, and alcohol

 The first step to better gut health is to avoid processed foods and sugar.
 You should also steer clear of alcohol, which can be hard on the liver.
 In addition to that, you need to avoid gluten and dairy (if you're sensitive).
 Artificial sweeteners are not good for your gut either.
-Finally, GMOs should be avoided because they have been linked with leaky gut syndrome.
+Finally, GMOs should be avoided.

 2. Focus on foods that heal your gut

 Your gut is home to good bacteria, which work to break down food and keep your immune system healthy.
-If you’re deficient in the good kind of bacteria, it can lead to a number of health problems—including chronic fatigue, bloating, gas and diarrhea.
+If you’re deficient in the good kind of bacteria, it can lead to a number of health problems—including feeling tired and gut discomfort.